Planner (programming language): The genesis of Prolog

 Gerry Sussman, Eugene Charniak, Seymour Papert and Terry Winograd visited the University of Edinburgh in 1971, spreading the news about Micro-Planner and SHRDLU and casting doubt on the resolution uniform proof procedure approach that had been the mainstay of the Edinburgh Logicists.
-At the University of Edinburgh, Bruce Anderson implemented a subset of Micro-Planner called PICO-PLANNER (Anderson 1972) and Julian Davies (1973) implemented essentially all of Planner.
+At the University of Edinburgh, Bruce Anderson implemented a subset of Micro-Planner called PICO-PLANNER, and Julian Davies (1973) implemented essentially all of Planner.

 According to Donald MacKenzie, Pat Hayes recalled the impact of a visit from Papert to Edinburgh, which had become the "heart of artificial intelligence's Logicland," according to Papert's MIT colleague, Carl Hewitt.
 Papert eloquently voiced his critique of the resolution approach dominant at Edinburgh "…and at least one person upped sticks and left because of Papert."
-[MacKenzie 2001 p 82.]

 The above developments generated tension among the Logicists at Edinburgh.
 These tensions were exacerbated when the UK Science Research Council commissioned Sir James Lighthill to write a report on the AI research situation in the UK.
 The resulting report [Lighthill 1973; McCarthy 1973] was highly critical although SHRDLU was favorably mentioned.

 Pat Hayes visited Stanford where he learned about Planner.
 When he returned to Edinburgh, he tried to influence his friend Bob Kowalski to take Planner into account in their joint work on automated theorem proving.
 "Resolution theorem-proving was demoted from a hot topic to a relic of the misguided past.
 Bob Kowalski doggedly stuck to his faith in the potential of resolution theorem proving.
-He carefully studied Planner.” according to Bruynooghe, Pereira, Siekmann, and van Emden [2004].
+He carefully studied Planner.”.
 Kowalski [1988] states "I can recall trying to convince Hewitt that Planner was similar to SL-resolution."
 But Planner was invented for the purposes of the procedural embedding of knowledge and was a rejection of the resolution uniform proof procedure paradigm.
 Colmerauer and Roussel recalled their reaction to learning about Planner in the following way: